Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 G10 P1 Y0 U0 Z0 S0 R0 ; set tool 1 offsets and temperatures
 ```

 This tells the firmware that the X axis should be mapped to axis #3 which is the U axis.
 Note that the "X offset" of tool 1 is actually a U offset, because tool offsets are applied after axis mapping.
+Leave all offsets at 0 to start with.

-Also the third fan channel is configured to this tool.
-This is because many slicers will send M106 Sxxx without any fan number, When this head is selected any M106 commands will refer to the fan on channel 3.
+The third fan channel is configured to this tool.
+This is because many slicers will send M106 Sxxx without any fan number.
+When this tool is selected any M106 commands will refer to fan 2.

-You should adjust the Y and Z offsets of tool 1 so that both tools print at the same locations along the Y axis and at the same heights.
-To get both tools printing at the same place along the X axis, either adjust the homing positions of the X and U axes via the M208 commands, or adjust the G10 P0 X offset and/or the G10 P1 U offset, see the Calibration section below.
+You will need to adjust the X, Y and Z offsets of tool 1 so that both tools print at the same locations along the Y axis and at the same heights.
+To get both tools printing at the same place along the X axis, either adjust the homing positions of the U axes via the M208 commands, or adjust the G10 P1 U offset.
+See the Calibration section below.

 ## Creating a tool that uses more than one carriage to print multiple copies of an object